vacp2p/research/waku2-vs-waku1/waku2-vs-waku1.md

 ## Conclusions

-- For smaller network sizes (less than 18 densely connected nodes), the bandwidth requirements for Waku v1 and Waku v2 are similar.
-In fact, Waku v1 has a slightly better bandwidth usage profile, likely due to the effect of control messages in Waku v2.
-- For larger networks, bandwidth usage remains more or less constant in Waku v2 if the message propagation rate does not increase (an unlikely scenario in practice).
-Waku v1 networks will require significantly more bandwidth for each node added to the network: in our scenario roughly 100kbps per added node.
-- Waku v2 is less affected by increased message rates than Waku v1.
-For a network of 30 densely-connected nodes, average bandwidth usage in Waku v2 only increases at about 57% the Waku v1 rate for a similar increase in message propagation rate.
 - Waku v2 scales significantly better than Waku v1 in terms of average bandwidth usage, especially for densely connected networks.
+- E.g. for a network consisting of **150** or more densely connected nodes, Waku v2 provides more than **10x** better average bandwidth usage rates than Waku v1.
-It is more resilient than Waku v1 against network growth, both in absolute terms (number of nodes) and in network traffic (message rates).
+- As the network continues to scale, both in absolute terms (number of nodes) and in network traffic (message rates) the disparity between Waku v2 and Waku v1 becomes even larger.

 ## References